This post may contain affiliate links. Please see my disclosure policy for details.

 Have you got 4 days in Dublin?
-Then, the list will below will go through the ten ways to spend them!
+Then, the list will below is ten ways to spend them!

 Dublin was such a friendly city.
 I fell head over heels in love with the atmosphere in Ireland.
 The sound of harps and jigs filled the air and the Irish were so patriotic about their country.

 I went around Christmas time and so it was even merrier with festive lights filling the streets and cheer all around.

-There’s so much to do and see there, here 10 ways to spend 4 days in Dublin!
+There’s so much to do and see there, here are 10 ways to spend 4 days in Dublin!

 Here’s how to spend 4 days in Dubin

 1. Pour your own Guinness at the Guinness Storehouse

 The Guinness Storehouse is number one on Tripadvisor for Dublin.
-I was a little sceptical at first but I have to agree that it is definitely it’s best attraction!
+I was a little skeptical at first but I have to agree that it is definitely its best attraction!